Seraaron/agora/srd/subsystems/Social Discourse.md

 It is not really possible to run a discourse with more than two main speakers, it will quickly get unwieldy if there are three or more sets of arguments to track.
 Hence it is better to either take sides and [[Interact|aid]] one another with every roll, or to break the topic into smaller sequential debates.

-If you do have a few people on your side, then you can either take it in turns to speak (and therefore roll), while receiving [[Helping|help]] from your allies, or you can have one person do all the talking while the rest just grant the odd bonus dice and a slight increase to [[#Presence|Presence]].
+If you do have a few people on your side, then you can either take it in turns to speak (and therefore roll) while receiving [[Helping|help]] from your allies, or you can have one person do all the talking while the rest just grant the odd bonus dice and a slight increase to [[#Presence|Presence]].

 Everyone who enters the debate is tied to the consequences though!